HAMILTON: THE EXHIBITION FAQ

 Hamilton: The Exhibition strongly encourages the use of public transportation.
 Take the CTA to Roosevelt or the Metra to Museum Campus.

 There’s no better way to get to Northerly Island on a beautiful day than by bike as the Island is easily accessible from the Chicago Lakefront Trail.
-Public bike racks are available.
+Public bike racks are available nearby at the Park District building.
 Borrow a bike with Divvy, Chicago’s bike-sharing system.
 Visit Divvy’s website for station locations and pricing information.

 Biking Directions from the north or south